vitkuzmenko/CreditCardValidator/README.md

 # Credit Card Validator on Swift
-Credit Card Validator on Swift.
+Credit Card Validator and type detector on Swift.

 Inspired from [https://github.com/MaxKramer/ObjectiveLuhn]()